PureFoxCore/PureMod/README.md

   4. Create **PureMod/Mods** folder and place [PureMod](https://github.com/PureFoxCore/PureMod/releases/latest/download/PureMod.dll) there

-## How to make your own mods for this mod
+## How to make your own module for this mod

 1. Create new C# dll project in .Net framework 4.7.2